elysium-suite/aeacus/docs/checks.md

 type = 'AutoCheckUpdatesEnabled'
 ```

-**Command**: pass if command succeeds.
+**Command**: pass if command succeeds (command is executed, and has a return code of zero).
 Use of this check is discouraged.
 This check will NOT return an error if the command is not found

 ```
 type = 'Command'